kwrazi/archlinux-ros-melodic/README.md

    # for example
    ./fix-validity-check.sh ros-melodic-rosout
    ```
-* ``fix-boost-signals.sh`` - at the time I created this, Arch Linux was insing boost 1.69 which removed signsla and replaced it with signsls2.
+* ``fix-boost-signals.sh`` - at the time I created this, Arch Linux was using boost 1.69 which removed signsla and replaced it with signsls2.
+Some of the CMakeLists.txt used by ROS packages tries to detect boost signals.
 This script fixes packages that has this issue.

    ```
    # for example